 - Cooperative Education

 - Distance Learning

 Admission Requirements: 1.
-Alberta high school diploma or equivalent with a minimum of 60% on four Grade 12 subjects, including either English Language Arts 30-1 (minimum 60%) or English Language Arts 30-2 (minimum 65%) 2.
+Alberta high school diploma or equivalent with a minimum of 60% on four separate Grade 12 subjects, including either English Language Arts 30-1 (minimum 60%) or English Language Arts 30-2 (minimum 65%) 2.
 Mature Applicants who are Canadian citizens or permanent residents/landed immigrants who have not complete high school and are 21 years of age or older may be considered for admission as a Mature applicant providing that they possess the English Language Arts 30-1 or English Language Arts 30-2 (or equivalent) requirement.
-For complete and current information regarding Academic and English Proficiency Requirements, the Personal Statement, Portfolio Guidelines and admission procedures, please visit the Admissions webpage at www.acad.ca.
-Fundamentals of Drawing, Art History, Humanities and introductory studio courses.
+For complete and current information regarding Academic and English Proficiency Requirements, the Statement of Intent, Portfolio Guidelines and admission procedures, please visit the How to Apply webpage at www.acad.ca.!span>

 This program is eligible for full-time post-secondary assistance by Student Aid Alberta for the funding year 2018/08/01 to 2019/07/31*.